The 6 Steps of Financial Planning

 Step 2 in Financial Planning: Gather the Relevant Data

 This step is where the information required to make recommendations for the appropriate strategies and financial products to reach your goals is gathered.
 For example, what is your time horizon?
-Do you want to accomplish this goal in 5 years, 10 years, 20 years or 30 years?
+Do you want to accomplish this goal in five years, 10 years, 20 years, or 30 years?
 What is your risk tolerance?
-Are you willing to accept a high relative market risk to achieve your investment goals or will a conservative portfolio be a better option for you?
+Are you willing to accept a high relative market risk to achieve your investment goals, or will a conservative portfolio be a better option for you?

 Also, how far along are you in your goals?
 Do you have any money saved yet?
 Do you have life insurance?
 Do you have a will?
 Do you have children?
 If so, what are their ages?